RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Binary and Single Evolution Modelling

-We model the Galactic binary population of RR Lyrae by simulating $2060$ potential RR Lyrae progenitors in the detailed binary evolution code MESA, version r10390.
-We employ a standard model of mass loss by the binaries, in which binaries are conservative until the accreting star reaches super-critical rotation \citep{Popham1991, Paczynski1991,Deschamps2013}, which happens typically at mass transfer rates of $10^{-5}$~--~$10^{-6}\,{\rm M}_\odot/{\rm yr}$.
-Once the accretor reaches super-critical rotation, mass transfer is assumed to proceed fully non-conservatively with the carried away specific angular momentum equal to that of the accretor.
+We model the Galactic population of binary-made RR Lyrae by simulating $2060$ potential RR Lyrae progenitors in the detailed binary evolution code MESA, version r10390.
+We employ a standard model of mass loss by the binaries, in which binaries are conservative until the accreting star reaches super-critical rotation \citep{Popham1991, Paczynski1991, Deschamps2013}, which happens typically at mass transfer rates of $10^{-5}$~--~$10^{-6}\,{\rm M}_\odot/{\rm yr}$.
+Once the accretor reaches super-critical rotation, mass transfer is assumed to proceed in a fully non-conservative manner, with the carried away specific angular momentum equal to that of the accretor.
+Furthermore, following \citet{Vos2020}, we note that at about the same accretion rates, accretion proceeds on timescales shorter than the Kelvin-Helmholtz timescale of the accretor.
+As a result, the accreted material cannot cool down effectively and expands, also contributing to the non-conservativeness of mass transfer.
+For example, see \citet{Kippenhahn1977, Pols1994, Toonen2012}.
 Apart from being established theoretically, e.g. \citet{Soberman1997, Paxton2015}, the non-conservativeness for such progenitor systems is strongly supported by the observations of long-period hot composite sdB binaries \citep{Vos2020}.
 At the same time, the theoretically expected angular momentum loss model is yet to be entirely constrained by observations.
 We discuss the possible effects of other angular momentum prescriptions in Section~\ref{sec:Discussion}.
 Finally, we use the Neural Network-Assisted Population Synthesis code NNAPS\footnote{\href{https://github.com/vosjo/nnaps}{NNaPS} is available on GitHub} to extract the stellar parameters from the MESA runs.